-February is American Heart Health Month and we want to help build awareness of how important it is to maintain the health of your heart.
+February is American Heart Health Month, and we want to help build awareness of how important it is to maintain the health of your heart.
 We use this time to address the fact that heart disease remains the number one killer of both women and men in the United States.

 There are many risk factors such as getting older or having a family history of heart disease, but it is also known that there is a direct correlation between heart health and gum disease.
 Leaving “gum disease” untreated can cause serious heart problems.
-When gums bleed or are swollen, that is a sign of gum disease and should be evaluated.
-Bacteria from infected gums can dislodge, enter the bloodstream, attach to blood vessels and may also trigger clot formation.
+When gums bleed or are swollen, it is a sign of gum disease and should be evaluated.
+Bacteria from infected gums can dislodge, enter the bloodstream, attach to blood vessels, and may also trigger clot formation.
 To combat your risk factors, it helps to know your numbers.

 At Smiles for Life, we recommend our patients have their blood pressure taken at each dental appointment, so they know this critical number.
 Blood pressure is the silent killer that leads to strokes and heart attacks.
 Since so many people see their dentist more often than their physician, it only makes sense to provide this number at their dental appointments so they can have access to this early warning sign.
 It could save a life!

 Our team will help you prevent and treat gingivitis and periodontal disease, also known as gum disease, by doing a complete evaluation and making a treatment plan customized to you.
 Contact Smiles for Life today to schedule your next appointment or a free consultation.